PowerDNS/pdns/docs/settings.rst

 A/AAAA).

-If this is disabled (the default), ALIAS records will not be expanded and the server will will return NODATA for A/AAAA queries for such names.
+If this is disabled (the default), ALIAS records will not be expanded and the server will return NODATA for A/AAAA queries for such names.

 .. note::
   :ref:`setting-resolver` must also be set for ALIAS expansion to work!